YueYu24/Chemotaxis-Data-and-Analysis/README.md

 | **Sexual** | Worms pre-exposed to odour with starvation in the presence of mates |

 ### Assay Setup
-- Worms are placed on an agar plate with an odor patch (represented by `food_cnt_coord` in the data)
+- Worms are placed on an agar plate with an odor patch
 - Video recordings capture worm locomotion and navigation toward/away from the odor source
 - Single-worm tracking mode (`oneworm`) is used for high-resolution behavioral analysis